Boltie/PassGen/README.md

 Characters are never repeated.

 You can initialise the `PassGen()` class and use the:\
-  `get_single()` method to return a single string
+* `get_single()` method to return a single string.

-  `get_multiple(count=None)` method to return an array of strings.\
-  The method defaults to using the stored objects count value.\
+* `get_multiple(count=None)` method to return an array of strings.
+This method defaults to using the stored objects count value.
 If you provide a count, it will also update the objects count value.

 You can execute `passgen.py` and provide arguments for the count, length and character sets.
 The password strings will then be printed to the console/terminal.